Jim Pomeroy (motorcyclist): Later career

 In 1975, Pomeroy was once again competitive in the World Championships, winning the Belgian Grand Prix along with a second place and two third places to finish the season ranked seventh overall.
 Returning to the United States after the world championships, Pomeroy posted the first moto victory by an American in a Trans-AMA event.
 Incredibly, he won the race on a stock Bultaco motorcycle borrowed from a spectator at the event as, his factory motorcycle was delayed in shipping from Europe.
 Pomeroy led the 1975 Trans-AMA series for a number of races, marking the first time that an American rider had led the series.
 Unfortunately, he injured his knee at the Puyallup round and was not able to complete the series.
 He also posted another impressive result at the 1975 Trophée des Nations where he became the first American competitor to win a moto outright in the event, defeating the reigning 500cc world champion, Roger De Coster.

-The 1976 would be Pomeroy's most successful season in when he posted a career-high finish of fourth place against the best riders in the world.
+The 1976 season would be Pomeroy's most successful season in when he posted a career-high finish of fourth place against the best riders in the world.
 Despite his success in the world championships, Pomeroy accepted a contract offer to race for Honda in the AMA national championships in 1977.

 He began the season by finishing second to Bob Hannah in the 1977 Supercross championship and, followed that with a third-place finish in the 250cc national championship final standings behind Tony DiStefano and Marty Smith.
 Also in 1977, Pomeroy became the first American competitor to win a moto at the 500cc United States Motocross Grand Prix.